Display Delivery Estimates on your WooCommerce Store

 Specify the minimum delivery days

 As soon as you go to the plugin settings page, you find the following section.
 Here, you can specify the minimum delivery days required by the shipping carrier to deliver the package.
-You can refer the following image shown below.
+You can refer to the following image shown below.

 Based on the number of days mentioned, the shipping process will start accordingly.
 So, if a particular shipping zone has a value of 2 delivery days and the minimum delivery days are 2, then the overall delivery days would be 4 (2+2).
 This feature is very important because this will help you prepare the shipment in a more realistic way.